 How do credit cards work?

+Here’s the lowdown on how credit cards work.
 Once you understand the mechanics behind your card, you’re on your way to using it responsibly.
-You can also learn more about credit card features.

 You don’t have to wait for your bill to arrive before repaying your bank.
 If you’d like, you can pay off your balance immediately.